Snow Globe Photo Ornament DIY Tutorial

 Snowglobe Photo Ornament Tutorial

-- First I resized the photo I wanted to use, to about 2.5″-3″ wide (I used photoshop, but most any photo editing software or website or even word processing program will let you do this).
+- First I resized the photo I wanted to use, to about 2.5″-3″ wide (I used photoshop, but almost any photo editing software or website or even word processing program will let you do this).
 I printed 2 copies on copy paper.
 I placed the copies with back sides together and “laminated” them with packing tape. – basically just cover the image in packing tape beyond the edges of the picture, on both sides.

 - Next, I trimmed the excess tape so I had a very small edge around the picture. (note: do NOT cut all the way to the edge of the pictures. if you do, your pictures will not be laminated, going past the edge of the picture is what keeps them stuck together)